Top 10 Largest States In Nigeria By Population 2022

 This is the eighth-most populated state in Nigeria and the most populated state in eastern Nigeria.
 Its largest city is Onitsha and this is an internationally recognized commercial city.
 The state is home to some of Nigeria’s billionaires who are of Igbo origin.

-It had 4,177,828 people in the 2006 census but has stood at an estimated figure of 8.3 million in recent times.
+It had 4,177,828 people in the 2006 census but stands at an estimated figure of 8.3 million in recent time.

 #7 BAUCHI STATE (9 MILLION)